 Stripped mortgage securities are usually structured with two classes that receive different proportions of the interest and principal distributions on a pool of mortgage assets.
 A common type of stripped mortgage security will have one class receiving some of the interest and most of the principal from the mortgage assets, while the other class will receive most of the interest and the remainder of the principal.
-In the most extreme case, one class will receive all of the interest (the interest only or "IO" class), while the other class will receive all of the interest (the interest only or "IO" class), while the other class will receive all of the principal only or "PO" class).
+In the most extreme case, one class will receive all of the interest only or "IO" class), while the other class will receive all of the principal (the principal only or "PO" class).
 The yield to maturity on an IO class is extremely sensitive to changes in prevailing interest rates and the rate of principal payments (including prepayments) on the related underlying mortgage assets.
 A rapid rate of principal payments may have a material adverse effect on an investing fund's yield to maturity.
 If the underlying mortgage assets experience greater than anticipated prepayments of principal, the Fund may fail to fully recoup its initial investment in these securities, even if the securities are rated highly.